switch626/WebCeph2k/README.md

 # WebCeph2k Dataset and implementation code
-## WebCeph2k: A New Benchmark for Cephalometric Landmarks Localization in Orthodontic
+## WebCeph2k: A New Benchmark for Cephalometric Landmarks Localization in Orthodontics

 PyTorch implementation for cephalometric landmark detection on ISBI2015 and WebCeph2k datasets.